 Dahlia Rao (Program Manager) is an education specialist and leader in arts programming, always seeking opportunities to engage creatively with children and address issues of inequity in education.
 She has a wide range of experiences with university-community partnerships, both in Pittsburgh and Ann Arbor/Detroit area.
 She holds her bachelors in History/Anthropology and Communication Design from Carnegie Mellon University and a M.Ed. from the Harvard Graduate School of Education.
 Dahlia lives with her husband Shiv and three children in Squirrel Hill.

-Joanne Riley (Finance Manager) practiced as a Critical Care Registered Nurse (pediatric and adult) for sixteen years until going into Health Care Administration.
+Joanne Riley (Youth Programming) practiced as a Critical Care Registered Nurse (pediatric and adult) for sixteen years until going into Health Care Administration.
 She has a passion for assuring individualized quality care and management allowed her to do that.
 After management positions including Director of Nursing, and completing her Master Degree in Hospital Administration from Carnegie Mellon University, she accepted a position as Senior Administrator for General Internal Medicine at the University of Pittsburgh where she stayed for 25 years before retiring in 2017.
 Her responsibilities were broad including: residency training programs, research programs and clinical programs.
 Joanne’s last project prior to retiring was obtaining a large state grant to create an Addiction Clinic for UPMC.
 Since retirement she has been filling her life with volunteer work, gardening, creation with stained glass, and her wonderful husband and family.

 Scott Riess (Teacher) is an educator from a small town in Northern New Hampshire.
 He has incorporated place-based and project-based learning into every class he’s taught, from high school English to college writing, and now to here at Art in the Garden!
 Scott loves the outdoors and is so excited to work in the sunshine everyday!